Republican National Committee: January 2025 election

+August 2025 election

 On July 24, 2025, after Michael Whatley announced he would run in the 2026 United States Senate election in North Carolina and vacated his position as chair of the RNC, Donald Trump endorsed Joe Gruters to be the next chair of the RNC.
 Whatley endorsed him as well, and called Gruters "a true conservative fighter".
 On August 22, 2025, Gruters was unanimously elected Chairman of the Republican National Committee.
 After his election, Gruters told members of the RNC: “Today is not about one person, it is about our mission: The midterms are ahead, where we must expand our majority in the House and Senate and continue electing Republicans nationwide."

 Current Republican National Committee members

 A collapsible list of the voting members of the Republican National Committee follows, as of 10 April 2025.
 The state chair, national committeeman and national committeewoman each receive one vote at RNC meetings and vote for RNC chairmanship.